Incoming Student Honors Application

 Honors Application for High School Seniors

 To be considered for the Honors College all students must submit a complete application.
-The application is online for incoming freshmen and it is available below for continuing/transfer students.
+The application is online and will be available starting September 1, 2020 for Fall 2021 for incoming freshmen and transfer students.
 The complete application includes information about your academic work, interests and activities, and includes 2 short answer questions and 1 essay question.

 Because each application is reviewed holistically, Honors admissions decisions can take up to 8 weeks.
 You will receive notification about your decision in the mail.